ioccc-src/winner/2019/mills/README.md

 ### Welcome to OMLET! &#x1f373;:

-OMLET is the _Obfuscated Machine Learning Environment Toolkit_, a micro-framework for experimenting with [recurrent neural networks][1].
-OMLET lets you build, train and evaluate [deep neural networks][2].
+OMLET is the _Obfuscated Machine Learning Environment Toolkit_, a micro-framework for experimenting with [recurrent neural networks][1] (RNN).
+OMLET lets you build, train and evaluate [deep neural networks][2] (DNN).
 Why invest hours reading documentation and megabytes of disk space on a full-featured DNN framework like [TensorFlow][3] or [Torch][4] when you can have full RNN functionality in less than 4 KB!

 OMLET has the following features:

-+ User-programmable network configurations and hyperparameters
++ User-programmable network configurations and hyperparameters.
-+ Support for various types of recurrent and feed-forward neural networks including vanilla RNNs, LSTMs and GRUs of depths of up to 99 layers
++ Support for various types of recurrent and feed-forward neural networks including vanilla RNNs, LSTMs and GRUs of depths of up to 99 layers.
-+ No limit on parameter size (except for those imposed by the system)
++ No limit on parameter size (except for those imposed by the system).
-+ Training and inference modes, with periodic checkpointing
++ Training and inference modes, with periodic checkpointing.
 + Advanced [Adam][42] optimizer with [weight decay][43] for simplified
-training
+training.
-+ Hyperparamer support for batch sizing, learning rate schedule, weight decay and gradient clipping
++ Hyperparameters support for batch sizing, learning rate schedule, weight decay and gradient clipping.
-+ Easily extensible (requires some expertise in the C programming language)
++ Easily extensible (requires some expertise in the C programming language).
-+ Friendly markdown documentation
++ Friendly markdown documentation.

 OMLET is based on [Andrej Karpathy's][40] [character-level language model][41] as described in his blog post [_The Unreasonable Effectiveness of Recurrent